1. Manage Billing

 Annual commitments

-StreamNative Cloud offers the ability to commit to minimum spending over a specified period.
-This commitment gives you access to discounts and allows you to use this commitment across the entire StreamNative Cloud stack, including Hosted clusters, BYOC clusters, connectors, functions, and support.
+StreamNative Cloud offers the ability to make a commitment to a minimum amount of spend over a specified time period.
+This commitment gives you access to discounts and allows you to use this commitment across the entire StreamNative Cloud stack, including any StreamNative cluster type, connectors, functions, and support.

 If you use more than your committed amount, you can continue using StreamNative Cloud without interruption.
 You will be charged at the on-demand price for usage beyond the committed amount until the end of your commitment term.
-Commitments are minimums.
+Commitments are minimums, and there is no negative impact to exceeding your committed usage.
 If you exceed this minimum, overage charges will be billed to the payment method set for your organization.

 Pay-As-You-Go